danielabler/glimslib/README.md

 #### Parallel Execution

-FEniCS and dolfin-adjoint support parallel execution via mpi.
+FEniCS and dolfin-adjoint support parallel execution via *mpirun*.
 Therefore any GlimSLib model can, in principle, be executed in parallel.

-However, various support function in GlimSLib do not currently support mpi.
+However, various support functions in GlimSLib do not currently support mpi.
-For example, GlimSLib does not ensure that restuls of distributed computations are correctly collected in the simulation.helper_classes.Results class.
+For example, GlimSLib does not ensure that results of distributed computations are correctly collected in the simulation.helper_classes.Results class.
 Therefore, plotting during and after computation (simulation.helper_classesPostprocess) may not be working correctly.

-Also, FENICS does not support VTK output in mpi run mode.
+Also, VTK output is not supported in mpi run mode.

 Therefore execute the `run` command with the following attributes:
 ```